What is Infinite Woofs Animal Rescue Society (IWARS)?

 Yes, we accept any sort of donation that will be of benefit to our animals.
-Food, kennels, blankets, gift cards, items for the silent auctions, etc. are all accepted by us.
+Food, kennels, towels, gift cards, items for the silent auctions, etc. are all accepted by us.
 Please contact firstname.lastname@example.org if you have an item you would like to donate.

 Does IWARS euthanize any of their animals?